MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Kiosk-Mode/Kiosk-Mode.md

 >[!NOTE]
 >
-> Assigned access multi-app kiosk will not be available in the [21H2 release](/lifecycle/products/windows-11-iot-enterprise-version-21h2) of Windows 11 IoT Enterprise.
+> Assigned access multi-app kiosk will not be available in the [initial release](/lifecycle/products/windows-11-iot-enterprise-version-21h2) of Windows 11 IoT Enterprise.
 See [What's new in Windows 11 IoT Enterprise](/windows/iot/product-family/what's-new-in-windows-11-iot-enterprise) for more information.

 ## How to configure your device for kiosk mode?
 Please visit the following documentation to set up a kiosk according to your scenario: